Response to a Mormon Transhumanist Response

 I’ll comment on the next portion of Vblogger’s words later.

-[Thanks for reading!
-You might also like “Continued Response to a Mormon Transhumanist Response”.]
+If you like these thoughts, you might also like “Continued Response to a Mormon Transhumanist Response.”